softworkz/embyuserwiki/Linux-Troubleshooting-Guide-and-FAQ.md

 * Ensure helper script is executable.
 * Ensure Emby was started via a service manager.
 * Ensure permissions of /etc/sudoers.d/emby are 0640
-* Ensure whatever user is running emby-server is part of group emby (usermod -a -G emby $USER_NAME)
+* Ensure whatever user is running emby-server is part of the emby group (usermod -a -G emby $USER_NAME)
 * Ensure /etc/sudoers permissions is 0640

 ### Will you support Intel QSV on Linux: